Obsidian-TTRPG-Community/ObsidianTTRPGShare/Pathfinder/Second_Edition/TTRPG_Statblocks/Other Statblocks/Pathfinder2e-Kingmaker2e-Readme.md

 All of these statblocks are modeled after the statblocks in the Kingmaker 2e Adventure Path.

+## 2023-01-31

+A word of caution:

+Currently, the statblocks in this css file have green traits.
+While the statblocks in the bestiary css have red traits.
+If using both, the green traits will take over.
+A merged CSS will be created by 2023-02-03 that will allow the two to coexist.

+\- Sigrunixia

 ## Statblocks

 Images of the statblocks below are in the images folder.